 - Secure attachments create health and well-being

-- Therapy is collaborative between the person seeking therapy and the therapist
+- Therapy is collaborative relationship between the person seeking therapy and the therapist

 - The person seeking therapy is the expert of their life and is capable of self-motivated growth

 - The role of the therapist is a supportive guide to walk alongside the person seeking therapy